RALLERGUMSALLA/movie_site/README.md

 ### Run the Site

 * Run `python3 test2.py` from the command line
-* Copy the link that appears and paste it into a browser
+* Copy the http link that appears and paste it into a browser

 Congratulations!
 You are now ready to browse the website.